 Knowledge is crucial: At PRC we believe an informed public is the best defense of our natural resources.
-To ensure this we developed an award-winning water monitoring program, so stringent we are licensed as a laboratory.
+To ensure this we developed an award-winning water monitoring program, so stringent we were licensed as a laboratory.
 We were the first NJ group to complete a Watershed-based Implementation Plan to address our most serious water quality problems.
 We created the Natural Resource Inventory for the Borough of Riverdale, the Township of Pequannock, and the Borough of Butler.
 PRC has conducted a groundbreaking study of water use and its impact on our streams and rivers.
-Our youth education program, River In The Classroom has also won awards and is preparing the next generation of our watershed stewards.
+Our youth education program, River In The Classroom also won awards and prepared the next generation of our watershed stewards.
 No group has done more to educate the public, keep them informed, and advocate for good land and water use decisions.